twonas/twona-api-docs/requests/README.md

 **name** | string | Status name (the step in the workflow) **color** | string | HEX Color

-### Version

-DO WE NEED THIS HERE?

-// Link to object version on '../versions/README.md'

 ## Get a Request

 Get the information of a specific request.